bryantaylor/graphiteone/wp-content/plugins/sassy-social-share/readme.txt

 * [Bugfix] Gettr share icon was not sharing properly
 * [Bugfix] Mewe, Gettr and Outlook share icons were not working in the More social share popup
 * [Improvement] Minor CSS improvements in the More social share popup

+= 3.3.29 [16 November 2021] =
+* [Bugfix] Fixed Gmail social share icon
+* [Bugfix] Background color of Instagram in the social media follow widget was not changing to multi-colored after changing from the Miscellaneous section
+* [Improvement] Improved logo of WordPress social share icon
+* [Improvement] Performance improvement

+= 3.3.30 [16 November 2021] =
+* [Bugfix] PHP warning was being displayed on updating the plugin if custom logo color was being used in the Theme Selection section at the plugin configuration page

+= 3.3.31 [16 November 2021] =
+* [Bugfix] Icons rendered by the shortcode for Social Media Follow Icons were broken since the version 3.3.26

+= 3.3.32 [23 November 2021] =
+* [Improvement] Code improvement
+* [Improvement] Removed unnecessary CSS from the public.css file
+* [Improvement] Admin UI improvements

+= 3.3.33 [23 November 2021] =
+* [Bugfix] Social share widet, Social Media follow widget and social share icons at BuddyPress pages were causing fatal errors after previous update

+= 3.3.34 [26 November 2021] =
+* [Improvement] Code improvement
+* [Improvement] Admin UI improvement

+= 3.3.35 [2 December 2021] =
+* [Bugfix] Multi-colored background of Instagram icon was not changing if customized from the Theme Selection section
+* [Bugfix] Floating option was not working for the social media follow icons
+* [Bugfix] "More" text was being displayed with the "More" share icon
+* [New] Added an option to align the standard Social Media follow bar to the left, center or right
+* [Improvement] Improved the code of the Social Media Follow widget

+= 3.3.36 [7 December 2021] =
+* [Improvement] Integrating Social Media Follow widget was breaking the functionality at the Widgets page in the admin area in some cases

+= 3.3.37 [9 December 2021] =
+* [Improvement] Added wpml-config.xml file for compatibility with the multi-language translation